auriq/essentia_docs/source/tutorial/dataprocessingtutorials/in-memory-db.rst

 With the data sorted in time order, we can take advantage of our vector that summarizes each user::

-  $ ess exec "aq_udb -exp wood:allsales -notitle | \
+  $ ess exec "aq_udb -exp wood:allsales -o,notitle - | \
                    aq_pp -f - -d s:userid X i:articleid f:total X -imp wood:usersales"

 What we've done is pipe the output to another UDB import command.
 Since the data is grouped by user and in time order per user, the 'last article read' will be accurately reflected.
 Take a look at the summary with another export::

-  $ ess exec "aq_udb -exp wood:usersales -sort total -dec -top 10"
+  $ ess exec "aq_udb -exp wood:usersales -sort,dec total -top 10"

 Here we have added additional options to sort the output by decending total money spent, and limiting to the top 10 users.